microsoft/torchgeo/docs/user/alternatives.rst

 \*Support for TensorFlow was dropped in Raster Vision 0.12.

-**ML backend**: The machine learning libraries used by the project.
+**ML Backend**: The machine learning libraries used by the project.
 For example, if you are a scikit-learn user, eo-learn may be perfect for you, but if you need more advanced deep learning support, you may want to choose a different library.

-**I/O backend**: The I/O libraries used by the project to read data.
+**I/O Backend**: The I/O libraries used by the project to read data.
 This gives you a rough idea of which file formats are supported.
 For example, if you need to work with lidar data, a project that uses laspy may be important to you.

-**Spatial backend**: The spatial library used to maintain and track geospatial metadata.
+**Spatial Backend**: The spatial library used to maintain and track geospatial metadata.
 This may be important to you if you intend to scale up your simulations.

-**Transform backend**: The transform library used to perform data augmentation.
+**Transform Backend**: The transform library used to perform data augmentation.
 For example, Kornia performs all augmentations on PyTorch Tensors, allowing you to run your transforms on the GPU for an entire mini-batch at a time.

 **Datasets**: The number of geospatial datasets built into the library.
 Note that most projects have something similar to TorchGeo's ``RasterDataset`` and ``VectorDataset``, allowing you to work with generic raster and vector files.
 Collections of datasets are only counted a single time, so data loaders for Landsats 1--9 are a single dataset, and data loaders for SpaceNets 1--8 are also a single dataset.